 “Football is a game you play with your head, your legs are there just to help you.”

 We see with our brain, not with our eyes

 At the start, these children were not very exceptional, either technically or athletically speaking.
-They were simply young players from the area who were passionate about football and played football in small local clubs at weekends.
+They were simply young players from the area who were passionate about football and played football in small local clubs on weekends.

-Nevertheless, 6 of these 140 boys have ended up playing for the male Belgian national team (among them, Dries Mertens and Steven Defour who played in the 2014 World Cup in Brazil) and 50% of the female players that are core members of the women’s Belgian national football team have come from this sports study training scheme.
+Nevertheless, 6 of these 140 boys have ended up playing for the male Belgian national team (among them, Dries Mertens and Steven Defour who played in the 2014 World Cup in Brazil) and 50% of the female players that are core members of the women’s Belgian national football team have come from this sports study training programme.

 The daily practice of SenseBall (20 minutes per day) makes it possible for a young athlete to touch the ball approximately 500.000 times a year (whereas a professional who trains in the “traditional” way will only touch it about 50.000 times!).
-Most importantly, they play in a perfectly bilateral way (50% right foot; 50% left foot) which forms a complete two-footed player.
+Most importantly, players play in a perfectly bilateral way (50% right foot; 50% left foot) which forms a complete two-footed player.

 Specific exercises also permit practical applications outside the sport world, such as physiotherapeutic rehabilitation for bad posture in children and teenagers.
 It also contributes to the treatment of ADHD, the fight against cognitive disorders, and muscle atrophy in the elderly.